 Chicago, IL 60606-6695

-To declare a concentration in the Didactic Program in Dietetics within the Nutritional Sciences major, students must have a minimum of 60 credits, a cumulative GPA of 2.7 or higher, and have successfully completed the following courses:
+To declare a concentration in the Didactic Program in Dietetics within the Nutritional Sciences major, students must have a cumulative GPA of 3.0 or higher, and have successfully completed the following courses:

-To earn a verification statement, students must meet the above grade requirements; complete the core requirements for all Nutritional Science majors; and earn a Didactic Program in Dietetics GPA of at least 2.7 by successfully completing the following courses:
+To earn a verification statement, students must meet the above grade requirements; complete the core requirements for all Nutritional Sciences majors (including MCB 2000, PNB 2264 and 2265) and earn a Didactic Program in Dietetics GPA of at least 3.0 by successfully completing the following courses with a grade of “C” or higher:

 - MCB 2610;